 “My PC was working fine until yesterday.
 But, today, my hard disk crashed abruptly.
 The computer won’t boot, and I have no back up of the data.
-Since the PC contains some essential work files, I want to recover the drive.”
+Since the PC contains some essential work files, I want to recover dead hard drive data.”

 A hard drive is in the dead state; if it is not detecting in your system.
-Data recovery from a dead hard drive can only be done with the help of professional Data Recovery services.
-Here are the steps you need to follow to recover data from the dead hard drive.
+Recovering data from dead hard drive can only be done with the help of professional Data Recovery services.
+Here are the steps you need to follow to recover data from dead hard drive.

-- Remove your hard drive from laptop or desktop
+- Remove hard drive from laptop or desktop

 - Do not try to open the hard drive screws